 “It’s not weird or gross,” I assured him.
 “It’s a shame those kids are already prejudiced.”
 He nodded then went to his room.

 When he was eleven, he grew his hair long.
-I was already used to people mistaking Jeremy for a girl.
+I was already used to people mistaking Colin for a girl.
 With long hair however, EVERYONE mistook him for a girl.
 After a while I gave up even correcting people.
-Finally Jeremy decided to cut and donate his hair.
+Finally Colin decided to cut and donate his hair.

 “Honey,” the hairdresser said sympathetically.
 “If you cut your hair that short, everyone’s going to think you’re a boy.”